felangel/bloc/packages/bloc/README.md

 <img src="https://raw.githubusercontent.com/felangel/bloc/master/docs/assets/bloc_architecture.png" alt="Bloc Architecture" />

-The goal of this package is to make it easy to implement the `Bloc` Design Pattern (Business Logic Component).
+The goal of this package is to make it easy to implement the `BLoC` Design Pattern (Business Logic Component).

 This design pattern helps to separate _presentation_ from _business logic_.
-Following the Bloc pattern facilitates testability and reusability.
+Following the BLoC pattern facilitates testability and reusability.
 This package abstracts reactive aspects of the pattern allowing developers to focus on converting events into states.

 ## Glossary